 Concerned about the increased levels of depression among

-residents in nursing homes as a result ofloneliness, Tristan wanted to
+residents in nursing homes as a result of loneliness, Tristan wanted

-make nursing home residents feel loved.
-She did this by
+to make nursing home residents feel loved.
+She did this by making

-Prayer Committee has made a commitment topray for each of the
+Committee has made a commitment to pray for each of the individuals in

 “Because of this project, I have matured into a confident young woman, gained more self-assurance, and discovered that I really enjoy making other people happy.”

-Recognizing the issue ofperiod stigma and theinaccessibility of
+Recognizing the issue of period stigma and the inaccessibility

-of feminine hygiene products in school classroomswithin her high
+installation of feminine hygiene products in school classrooms within

-remain stocked with free and accessible feminine hygiene products in
+with free and accessible feminine hygiene products in years to come.

-confident that she achieved her goal after witnessingher attendees
+achieved her goal after witnessing her attendees open up comfortably

 “Because of this project, I learned that I could make hard decisions...
 I also learned that I could overcome my social fears, which I usually struggle with when I feel truly passionate about a topic.”